 I was particularly pleased to take an interest in the development of the largest of the new structures, the bridge over the middle Dolfor Road.
 The bridge is a multi-span reinforced concrete structure, with two piers and two abutments.
 90 metres in length and standing 20 metres tall, the bridge has nine pairs of steel beams which weigh 35 tonnes each.
 A magnificent example of structural engineering.

 It ought to be acknowledged that people who live near the new bypass and construction sites have been incredibly patient over the past 3 years and that some landowners have had to make sacrifices and give up land belonging to their families for generations in order to allow the project to proceed.

 Since the opening of the bypass, contractors have continued on site with drainage works, planting and landscaping at various locations; the erection of permanent fencing and removal of temporary fencing.
-Seasonal planting by the landscaping team is continuing into 2020 and over the next four years this will be monitored and managed under contractual obligations.
+Seasonal planting by the landscaping team is continuing this year and over the next four years this will be monitored and managed under contractual obligations.